I WAS A RESTAURANT ENTREPRENEUR…

 I will also use snippets of music lyrics frequently to add a thread that links to the theme of my posts.
 Music Info.

-I will be using the masculine form in my posts so don’t bark at me for being sexist.
+I will be using the masculine pronoun form (he, his) in my posts, so don’t bark at me for being sexist.
 I have the utmost respect for my wife, daughter, and late mother as well as all women.
-My wife was an English teacher and she told me that this is still an acceptable format.
+My wife is an English major and she told me that this is formal English format (the Queen’s English).
 I’m not arguing with her.

 A very serious game